Do you prefer your hot chocolate thick or thin? David and Renee weigh in with their opinions.

 I am adamant: I have no desire to turn into a Hoover and vacuum up a mug of chocolate ganache masquerading as a drink.
 I like my Aztecan delight thin, so I can sip it while gazing out the window early in the morning, like people did in those old General Foods International Coffee commercials.—David Leite

 Brown water.
 That was the hot chocolate of my childhood.
 It was the instant variety, whichever brand my mom found on sale, and even when she made it with milk, it was wan.
 Wan and one-dimensional and cloying, it tasted just as I imagined the inside of the foil envelope might taste.
-Though it smacked of soullessness, it was still a tease, and I fell for it time and again.
+It smacked of soullessness.
+And yet it was still a tease.
+And I fell for it time and again.

 Hot Chocolate — To Suit Any Taste